Data Efficient Language-supervised Zero-shot Recognition with Optimal Transport Distillation: Experiments

 \section{Experiments}

 In this section, we discuss our experiments validating the effectiveness of OTTER.
-We will open-source our code for reproducing the model training and evaluation.
+We open-sourced our code at \url{https://github.com/facebookresearch/OTTER}.
 To setup a baseline, we follow CLIP \citep{clip} to train an image and a text encoder to predict the pairing of image and text samples using the infoNCE loss.
 Since the dataset used by CLIP is not released, we train on three publicly available datasets, Conceptual Captions 3M (CC) \citep{cc}, Wikipedia-base Image-Text Dataset (WIT), and YFCC 15M \citep{YFCC}.
 We only train on images with English captions in all 10 partitions of the WIT dataset, resulting in 5M image-text pairs in total.
 Since the datasets we use are small ($\sim$100x smaller than the one used by CLIP), we have to use pre-trained models to initialize the image and text encoders.
 Also, due to the datasets' limited scale and concept coverage, models trained on CC or WIT do not perform well on domain-specific datasets such as Stanford Cars \citep{stanfordcars} and FGVC Aircraft \citep{FGVC}.
 To test zero-shot recognition on \textit{common visual concepts}, we evaluate our models on the test set of Google Open Image (GOI) \citep{goi}, which contains 19,958 classes.
 We also evaluate on the test set of multi-labeled ImageNet 10K (10032 classes) dataset whose labels come from Tencent ML-Images \citep{tencent-ml-images-2019}.
 Each image in ImageNet 10K is auto-labeled with highly-correlated class labels from GOI, alleviating the single-label issue of ImageNet 21K and 1K.
-For reference, to put OTTER in the context of traditional ZSL methods, we report the ZSL performance of one of our models on ImageNet21K+1K.
+To compare with previous ZSL methods \citep{conse,devise,gcn, hyperbolic}, we report the ZSL performance of one of our models on ImageNet21K+1K.

 \textbf{Training:} We adopt a training recipe similar to BiT's finetuning strategy \citep{BiT}: We use SGD with an initial learning rate of 3e-3, a cosine annealing scheduler, momentum 0.9, and no weight decay.
 Input images are resized to 256x256 and randomly cropped to 224x224 while test images are resized to 256x256 and center-cropped to 224x224.
 We train on 8 V100 GPUs using Pytorch \citep{pytorch} distributed data parallel with a total batch size of 512 (64 per GPU) for 10 epochs.
 While CLIP \citep{clip} computes InfoNCE using sub-batches on each GPU, we gather logits from all GPUs for OTTER and baselines.